 You might wonder, how to share a USB keyboard between two computers or more?

-The computer keyboards are not designed to running on the different machines at the same time.
-But third-party apps has a solution to overcome this issue.
+The computer keyboards are not designed to running on different machines at the same time.
+But third-party apps have a solution to overcome this issue.

 Some software enables control of multiple computer systems using the same keyboard and mouse.
 You can easily switch between computer through a software interface.